dominodatalab/domino-research/bridge/README.md

     quay.io/domino/bridge:latest
 ```

 That's it!
-Bridge will begin syncing tagged model versions from Mlflow to
+Bridge will begin syncing model versions tagged as "Production" from MLFlow to
 Sagemaker!

 ## Cleanup

-If you are done using Bridge in a given AWS account and region, you can run:
+If you are done using Bridge in a given AWS account and region, you can run the following command to shut it down:

 ```
 docker run -it \